Hutch BMX

 Hutch BMX was founded in 1979 by bicycle store owner Richard Hutchins in Pasadena, Maryland.
-Hutch BMX grew from a bicycle shop to a mail order business, and then to a BMX bicycle manufacturer.
-The company introduced (PROFILEs' frames) as their first model (Hutch Pro Racer) in 1981.
-The company is now named Hutch Hi-Performance inc.
+Hutch BMX grew from a bicycle shop to a mail order business, and then to a BMX bicycle manufacturer, who's higher end models were among the most expensive BMX bikes of the time.

 History

 Hutch BMX mail order business

 Hutch BMX started out as a bicycle shop.
 Shop owner Richard Hutchins noticed many young BMX enthusiasts wanted bike parts which were only available on the West Coast.
 Eventually there were so many mail order customers that Hutchins closed the bike shop and became a mail order company to sell full time.
-Hutchins then found PROFILE, a manufacturer to make BMX bicycle frames and forks, and he put his brand name "Hutch" on them.
-He then hired and sponsored the best riders he could find: Tim Judge, Rich Farside and Toby Henderson.